TOOLS YOU TRUST!

 What depth should I set the blade?

-Set the blade 6–12 mm below the underside of the wood (smoother finish and less friction).
+Set the blade around 6–12 mm below the underside of the wood.
+This usually gives a smoother finish, less friction and better control.

 How can I prevent kickback?

-Support the workpiece, use a sharp suitable blade and keep both hands on the saw.
-Never twist mid-cut.
+Support the workpiece properly, use a sharp, suitable blade, clamp everything securely and keep both hands on the saw.
+Never twist or force the saw mid-cut, and don’t let the offcut pinch the blade.

 Do I need a dust mask for MDF?

 Yes.
-MDF creates very fine dust: wear a P2 or P3 rated respirator.
+MDF produces very fine dust that you shouldn’t breathe in.
+Always wear a P2 or P3 rated respirator when cutting MDF or similar sheet materials.

-Control beats speed.
-With sharp blades, steady handling, and a tidy setup, you’ll achieve safer, cleaner cuts and more confidence in every project.
+With a circular saw, control beats speed.
+If you focus on sharp blades, steady handling and a tidy, well-supported setup, you’ll get safer, cleaner cuts and a lot more confidence on every DIY project.

-• How to Maintain & Store DIY Tools
+• How to Maintain and Store DIY Tools: A Beginner’s Guide

 • How Do I Stay Safe When Using Power Tools for the First Time?